 Business ownership considerations can be a source of complication and conflict, particularly when it comes to allocating control, financial returns as well as potential liabilities.
 In a private company these issues can be clarified using articles of association or a shareholder agreement, as well as by issuing different classes of shares.
 In a partnership, a written partnership agreement serves a similar purpose.

 Private companies no longer need to hold an annual general meeting of the shareholders unless their articles of association specifically require them to.
 However, some decisions still need to be referred back to shareholders.
-For example, the Companies Act says that a company’s name and the contents of its articles of association can only be changed following a decision of the shareholders.
+For example, the Companies Act says that the contents of a company’s articles of association can only be changed following a decision of the shareholders.

 Efficient company administration forms an important part of ensuring compliance with key aspects of business law.
 And it also reduces the likelihood of unnecessary mistakes or aggravation throwing you off course.